List of Canadian electoral districts (1924–1933)

 This is a list of electoral districts or ridings in Canada for the Canadian federal elections of 1925, 1926 and 1930.

-Electoral districts are constituencies that elect members of Parliament in Canada's House of Commons every election.
+Electoral districts are constituencies that elect members of Parliament (MPs) in Canada's House of Commons every election.

+The electoral districts and their boundaries for the period of these elections were set based on population, following the sixth decennial census (1921).
+This was provided under Section 8 of the Constitution Act, 1867, with changes to the districts enacted in the Representation Act of 1924.